heimskr/game3/INVARIANTS.md

 - Entities that directly virtually inherit from Entity will **not** call `Entity::encode`/`Entity::decode` inside their `encode`/`decode` overloads; inheriting classes have to do that themselves.
 - If a tile entity occupies a tile, the submerged and object layers of that tile must be empty.
 - Plantable tiles should be on the submerged layer.
+- A Realm's generateChunk method must increase the chunk's update counter if it's 0.